 - Mange, or other parasites – Many parasitic reactions can look quite like pimples.

-- Fungal infections – fungus can create lesions and sores that can be mistaken for acne.
+- Fungal infections – fungus can create skin lesions and sores that can be mistaken for acne.
 Ringworm is a common zit-looking infection as well as the Demodex mite.

 5 Dog Acne Home Remedies

 Acne in dogs can often be treated at home, but before you try to fix it yourself, it’s important to check in with your vet.
 Diseases, infections, and other illnesses need to be ruled out before you start dog acne treatment.

 If you have been given the all-clear from your vet, then there are a few things you can do to get rid of your dog’s canine acne and keep it from coming back.
 How to treat dog acne?

 1. Daily Face Wash

 Keep your dog’s face clean.
 If you do have a wrinkly dog, then be diligent about cleaning the folds daily.
 Try to stick to warm water and a soft washcloth whenever possible.
 Frequent use of soaps and scented shampoos can dry out the skin condition, leading to more irritation.

 If you're on the go, pet wipes come in handy.
 Opt for unscented or hypoallergenic ones whenever possible.
-Fragrances can further irritate your dog's skin.
+Fragrances can further irritate your dog's skin condition.

 2. Keep Him Dry